Custom Animatronic Puppet

 Cal Poly Mechanical Engineering Department and Cal Poly's ME Discretionary-Fund Allocation Committee (MEDAC)

 This senior project focuses on the design and construction of a custom 18-degree-of-freedom audio-animatronic puppet capable of standing from a seated position.
 The system combines servo- and actuator-driven mechanisms for expressive facial and upper-body motion with pneumatic leg actuation to provide the force required for standing.
 Mechanical systems are designed in SolidWorks, character forms are digitally sculpted in ZBrush, and motion is programmed using Bottango.
-The animatronic integrates steel and 3D-printed components and is controlled via an Arduino-based system, emphasizing durability, expressiveness, and production-ready performance.
+The animatronic integrates aluminum and 3D-printed components and is controlled via an Arduino-based system, emphasizing durability, expressiveness, and production-ready performance.

 Special thanks to our mentors from: